 Peer recognition benefits every manager

 For managers, the results of peer recognition efforts can highlight individual strengths among employees.
-Specific feedback from tool metrics can also set the tone for better communication and transparency, both of which are essential to increased trust and engagement.
+Specific feedback from tool metrics can also set the tone for better communication and transparency.
+Both are essential to increased trust and engagement.

 HeyTaco is a fun, simple way to increase positive interactions at work.
 It helps more than a thousand global companies form stronger team bonds daily, and it’s free to try.